 Other accounting standards that have been issued or proposed by the FASB or other standards-setting bodies that do not require adoption until a future date are not expected to have a material impact on the Company's consolidated financial statements upon adoption.

 2. Pledged deposits

-Pledged deposits as of December 31, 2021 and June 30, 2022 consisted of the following:
+Pledged deposits as of December 31, 2022 and June 30, 2023 consisted pledged deposits with banks for bills payable (note 13).